josh-seabaugh/CompBioLabsAndHomework/Project/Assignment09.md

 ### Results and Conclusions

-The results of the plot showing multiple predator occupancy across different sites revealed some considerable differences to the similar made by the original authors for just lion occupancy.
+The results of the plot showing multiple predator occupancy across different sites revealed some considerable differences to the similar plot made by the original authors for just lion occupancy.
 This was to be expected since I was combining two different data categories (lions and lion competitors).
 This plot was a good visualization as to how predicted predator occupancy was distributed throughout the complex and is shown below.
 ****Plot of Multiple Predator Occupancy Across Sites:****

 ![Site Occupancy Plot](https://github.com/josh-seabaugh/CompBioLabsAndHomework/blob/main/Project/Site_Occupancy_Plot.png)